A possible precursor for the detection of nanohertz gravitational waves or unmodeled pulsar noise?

 Boris Goncharov, Ryan Shannon, Daniel Reardon, George Hobbs, Andrew Zic, and the PPTA

-The article is submitted to Astrophysical Journal Letters.
+The article is accepted in the Astrophysical Journal Letters.

 We model red noise and link exponential dips in residuals with pulse shape changes